You can still remember the first days your small business was in operation.

-Other, little things add up too, such as following up in a timely manner.
-With CRM, you can keep your customers happier so they stick around longer.
+Other little things, such as following up on time, add up.
+With CRM, you can keep your customers happier, so they stick around longer.
 This helps improve your customer lifetime value.

 More Qualified Leads

-That’s especially true if more than one member of your sales team filters leads without a CRM, as they may not have the same criteria for what makes a good lead as you do.
+That’s especially true if more than one member of your sales team filters leads without a CRM system, as they may not have the same criteria for what makes a good lead.

-Once you switch to a CRM, you can set the rules that qualify a lead and then stick with those rules.
-The leads you work with will be readier to buy, pushing your small business revenue healthily into the green.
+Once you switch to a CRM software, you can set the rules that qualify a lead and then stick with those rules.
+The software will filter the leads, so you know whether or not the leads are really interested in your products and services.

 Reliable Sales Reporting and Predictions

-The Top 5 CRM Tools for Small Businesses
+6 of The Best CRM Tools for Small Businesses

 What Is It?